 - Later in the novel, H.F. again represents his servants as a proxy family, saying, “I had in Family only an antient Woman, that managed the House, a Maid-Servant, two Apprentices, and my self” (65).

 - The story of the baker, the sail maker, and the joiner is told on pp. 100-121 of A Journal of the Plague Year.
-It is by far the longest and most detailed anecdote in the novel.
 It should be noted that the men eventually return to London, but they do so only after the plague has abated and their survival is assured.